mongodb/mongo/src/mongo/db/repl/README.md

 of nodes, the node will drop the now empty database and a `dropDatabase` command oplog entry is written to the oplog.

+# Feature Compatibility Version

+Feature compatibility version (FCV) is the versioning mechanism for a MongoDB cluster that provides safety guarantees when upgrading and downgrading between versions.
+The FCV determines the version of the feature set exposed by the cluster.

+FCV is used to disable features that may be problematic when active in a mixed version cluster.
+For example, incompatibility issues can arise if a newer version node accepts an instance of a new feature *f* while there are still older version nodes in the cluster that are unable to handle *f*.

+FCV is persisted as a document in the `admin.system.version` collection.
+It will look something like the following if a node were to be in FCV 4.4:
+<pre><code>
+   { "_id" : "featureCompatibilityVersion", "version" : "4.4" }</code></pre>

+This document is present in every mongod in the cluster and is replicated to other members of the replica set whenever it is updated via writes to the `admin.system.version` collection.
+The FCV document is also present on standalone nodes.

+On a clean startup (the server currently has no non-local databases), the server will create the FCV document for the first time.
+If it is running as a shard server (with the `--shardsvr option`), the server will set the FCV to be the last LTS version.
+This is to ensure compatibility when adding the shard to a downgraded version cluster.
+The config server will run `setFeatureCompatibilityVersion` on the shard to match the clusters FCV as part of `addShard`.
+If the server is not running as a shard server, then the server will set its FCV to the latest version by default.

+As part of a startup with an existing FCV document, the server caches an in-memory value of the FCV from disk.
+The `FcvOpObserver` keeps this in-memory value in sync with the on-disk FCV document whenever an update to the document is made.
+In the period of time during startup where the in-memory value has yet to be loaded from disk, the FCV is set to `kUnsetDefault{Last-LTS}Behavior`.
+This indicates that the server will be using the last-LTS feature set as to ensure compatibility with other nodes in the replica set.

+As part of initial sync, the in-memory FCV value is always initially set to be `kUnsetDefault{Last-LTS}Behavior`.
+This is to ensure compatibility between the sync source and sync target.
+If the sync source is actually in a different feature compatibility version, we will find out when we clone the `admin.system.version` collection.

+A node that starts with `--replSet` will also have an FCV value of `kUnsetDefault{Last-LTS}Behavior` if it has not yet received the `replSetInitiate` command.

+## setFeatureCompatibilityVersion

+The FCV can be set using the `setFeatureCompatibilityVersion` admin command to one of the following:
+* The version of the last-LTS (Long Term Support)
+  * Indicates to the server to use the feature set compatible with the last LTS release version.
+* The version of the last-continuous release
+  * Indicates to the server to use the feature set compatible with the last continuous release version.
+* The version of the latest(current) release
+  * Indicates to the server to use the feature set compatible with the latest release version.
+In a replica set configuration, this command should be run against the primary node.
+In a sharded configuration this should be run against the mongos.
+The mongos will forward the command to the config servers which then forward request again to shard primaries.
+As mongos nodes are non-data bearing, they do not have an FCV.

+Each `mongod` release will support the following upgrade/downgrade paths:
+* Last-Continuous ←→ Latest
+* Last-LTS ←→ Latest

+As part of an upgrade/downgrade, the FCV will transition through three states:
+<pre><code>
+Upgrade:
+   kVersionX → kUpgradingFromXToY → kVersionY

+Downgrade:
+   kVersionX → kDowngradingFromXToY → kVersionY
+</code></pre>
+In above, X will be the source version that we are upgrading/downgrading from while Y is the target version that we are upgrading/downgrading to.

+Transitioning to one of the `kUpgradingFromXToY`/`kDowngradingFromXToY` states updates the FCV document in `admin.system.version` with a new `targetVersion` field.
+Transitioning to a `kDowngradingFromXtoY` state in particular will also add a `previousVersion` field along with the `targetVersion` field.
+These updates are done with `writeConcern: majority`.

+Some examples of on-disk representations of the upgrading and downgrading states:
+<pre><code>
+kUpgradingFrom44To47:
+{
+    version: 4.4,
+    targetVersion: 4.7
+}

+kDowngradingFrom47To44:
+{
+    version: 4.4,
+    targetVersion: 4.4,
+    previousVersion: 4.7
+}
+</code></pre>

+Once this transition is complete, the global lock is acquired in shared mode and then released immediately.
+This creates a barrier and guarantees safety for operations that acquire the global lock either in exclusive or intent exclusive mode.
+If these operations begin and acquire the global lock prior to the FCV change, they will proceed in the context of the old FCV, and will guarantee to finish before the FCV change takes place.
+For the operations that begin after the FCV change, they will see the updated FCV and behave accordingly.

+Transitioning to one of the `kUpgradingFromXToY`/`kDowngradingFromXtoY`/`kVersionY`(on upgrade) states sets the `minWireVersion` to `WireVersion::LATEST_WIRE_VERSION` and also closes all incoming connections from internal clients with lower binary versions.

+Finally, as part of transitioning to the `kVersionY` state, the `targetVersion` and the `previousVersion` (if applicable) fields of the FCV document are deleted while the `version` field is updated to reflect the new upgraded or downgraded state.
+This update is also done using `writeConcern: majority`.
+The new in-memory FCV value will be updated to reflect the on-disk changes.

 # Replication Timestamp Glossary

 In this section, when we refer to the word "transaction" without any other qualifier, we are talking